libgdx/gdx-liftoff/README.md

   - If you had the Android option checked in the setup and have a non-empty template, you can try to run the Android module on an emulator or a connected Android device.
-  - If you had the GWT option checked in the setup and have a non-empty template, you can go through the lengthy, but simple, build for GWT, probably using the `superDev` task for the `gwt` module, or also possibly the `dist` task in that module.
+  - If you had the GWT option checked in the setup and have a non-empty template, you can go through the slightly slow, but simple, build for GWT, probably using the `superDev` task for the `gwt` module, or also possibly the `dist` task in that module.
+      - GWT builds have gotten much faster with Gradle 6.0 and some adjustments to configuration, so if you were avoiding GWT builds because of slow compile times, you might want to try again.
   - If you had the iOS option checked in the setup, you're running Mac OS X, and you have followed all the steps for iOS development with libGDX, maybe you can run an iOS task?
-I can't try myself without a Mac or iOS device, so if you can get this to work, posting an issue with any info for other iOS targeters would be greately appreciated.
+I can't try myself without a Mac or iOS device, so if you can get this to work, posting an issue with any info for other iOS targeters would be greatly appreciated.
-  - All builds currently use Gradle 5.5.1 with the "api/implementation/compile fiasco" resolved.
+  - All builds currently use Gradle 6.0 with the "api/implementation/compile fiasco" resolved.
 Adding dependencies will use the `api` keyword instead of the `compile` keyword it used in earlier versions.
 All modules use the `java-library` plugin, which enables the `api` keyword for dependencies.
   - You may need to refresh the Gradle project after the initial import if some dependencies timed-out;
     JitPack dependencies in particular may take up to 15 minutes to become available if you're using any of those, like SquidLib.
-In IntelliJ IDEA, the `Refresh all projects` button is a pair of circling arrows in the Gradle tool window, which can be opened with `View -> Tool Windows -> Gradle`.
+In IntelliJ IDEA, the `Reimport all Gradle projects` button is a pair of circling arrows in the Gradle tool window, which can be opened with `View -> Tool Windows -> Gradle`.
   - Out of an abundance of caution, [the dependency impersonation issue reported here by Márton Braun](https://blog.autsoft.hu/a-confusing-dependency/) is handled the way he handled it, by putting `jcenter()` last in the repositories lists.
 I don't know if any other tools have done the same, but it's